-The construction industry relies on materials from outside the country, and the recent tariff impact on home renovation costs has been substantial.
+The construction industry relies on materials from outside the country, and recent tariffs have introduced some cost considerations for home renovation projects.

-Despite the increasing costs, starting your renovation project now may still be the best move.
-At Valley Home Builders, we are here to help you navigate tariff changes and to help you complete your renovation projects.
+Despite these considerations, starting your renovation project now may still be the best move.
+At Valley Home Builders, we are here to help you navigate tariff changes and complete your renovation projects successfully.

 Understanding Tariffs and Their Impact on Construction